About Training at Waredaca

-If you are a serious amateur, teen or adult, looking for private or group instruction, training rides, cross country lessons and schooling, coaching and/or transportation at eventing or dressage competitions, or boarding in our training program, please email [email protected] and visit stephkequestrian.com
+If you are a serious amateur, teen or adult, looking for private or group instruction, training rides, cross-country lessons or schooling, coaching and/or transportation at eventing or dressage competitions, or boarding in our training program, please email [email protected] and visit stephkequestrian.com

-If you are a pre teen or teen looking for the opportunity to join our US Pony Club Riding Center, please email katherine at [email protected] and visit our Pony Club web section.
+If you are a pre-teen or teen looking for the opportunity to join our US Pony Club Riding Center, please email Katherine Rizzo at [email protected] and visit our Pony Club website.